bxparks/AceTime/USER_GUIDE.md

 Time](https://nodatime.org/)) avoid the problem altogether by making all objects immutable.
 In those libraries, mutations occur by creating a new copy of the target object with a new value for the mutated parameter.
-Making the objects immutable is definitely cleaner, but it causes the code size to increase, and we often cannot afford that on an Arduino microcontroller with only 30-32kB of flash memory.
+Making the objects immutable is definitely cleaner, but it causes the code size to increase significantly.
+For the case of the [WorldClock](example/WorldClock) program, the code size increased by 500-700 bytes, which I could not afford because the program takes up almost the entire flash memory of an Ardunio Pro Micro with only 28672 bytes of flash memory.

-The second problem with mutation is that the number of ways that an application developer may want to change a DateTime object can vary wildly.
-It would be impossible for the AceTime library to provide all possible mutation operations.
-If added mutation operations into the various classes themselves (e.g.
-`LocalDateTime`, `OffsetDateTime`, `ZonedDateTime`), the complexity of API of those classes would become overwhelming.
+Most date and time classes in the AceTime library are mutable.
+The mutation operations are not implemented within the class itself to avoid bloating the class API surface.
+The mutation functions live as functions in separate namespaces outside of the class definitions:
+* `time_period_mutation.h`
+* `time_offset_mutation.h`
+* `local_date_time_mutation.h`
+* `zoned_date_time_mutation.h`

-The solution that I used for the AceTime library was to move the mutation operations into helper functions in separate namespaces outside of the class definitions.
-This means that additional mutation operations can be written by the application developer and added into the *same* namespace.
+Additional mutation operations can be written by the application developer and added into the *same* namespace.

-Most of these mutation functions were created to solve a particular UI problem in my "clock" applications, where the end-user is prompted to set the current date and time by change the various date/time components using a button on a clock.
-The "select" button select the mutating field (e.g. "hour") and causes the field to blink.
-The other "change" button increases the value of this field by a certain amount (usually 1 unit).
-Holding down the "change" button causes field to increase repeatedly.
-When the "select" button is pressed again, the blinking goes to the next field.
-When the "select" button is pressed for more than 3 seconds, the entire date and time object is copied and stored into the `SystemClock`.
+Most of these mutation functions were created to solve a particular UI problem in my various clock applications.
+In those clocks, the user is provided an OLED display and 2 buttons.
+The user can change the time by presss and holding down the Select button.
+One of the components of the date or time will blink.
+The user can press the other Change button to increment the component.
+Pressing the Select button will move the blinking cursor to the next field.
+After all the fields have been set, the user can long-press the Select button again to save the new date and time into the `SystemClock`.

-The mutation operations provided in this library often have very poor data validation rules, mostly because they were not needed for the clock applications that I have written.
+The mutation function directly manipulate the underlying date and time components of `ZonedDateTime` and other target classes.
+No validation rules are performed.
 For example, the `zoned_date_time_mutation::incrementDay()` method will increment the `ZonedDateTime::day()` field from Feb 29 to Feb 30, then to Feb 31, then wrap around to Feb 1.
 The object will become normalized when it is converted into an Epoch seconds (using `toEpochSeconds()`), then converted back to a `ZonedDateTime` object (using `forEpochSeconds()`).
-By deferring this normalization step until the user has finished setting all the clock fields, we can save some processing cycles of a Arduino microcontroller.
+By deferring this normalization step until the user has finished setting all the clock fields, we can reduce the size of the code in flash.
+(The limiting factor for many Arduino environments is the code size, not the CPU time.)

-(I am not fully convinced that making the AceTime objects mutable is the best design decision.
-But I have found it to work pretty well for the applications that I have written so far.)
+It is not clear that making the AceTime objects mutable was the best design decision.
+But it seems to produce far smaller code sizes, while providing the features that I need to implement the various Clock applications.

 ### TimeOffset Mutation